azhirnov/as-en/AE/engine/docs/Profiling.md

-Builtin and external profiling & debugging tools.
+Built-in and external profiling & debugging tools.

 ## Task profiling

-Measure task begin/end time and draw graph.
+The profiler measures the start and end time of the task and builds a diagram for two frames.

 ![](img/TaskProfiler.jpg)

 ## Graphics profiling

-Measure pass begin/end time and draw graph.
+The profiler measures the start and end time of a render pass or a group of commands (compute, ray tracing, transfer), then builds a graph.

 ![](img/GraphicsProfiler.jpg)

 ## HW Counters

-Used hardware performance counters for ARM platform (Mali and Adreno).
+Used hardware performance counters for the ARM platform (Mali and Adreno).

 ![](img/ARM-HWCounters.jpg)